ChilliCream/graphql-workshop/docs/1_creating-a-graphql-server-project.md

 ## Adding GraphQL

 1. Add a reference to the NuGet package package `HotChocolate.AspNetCore` version `10.5.0`.
-   1. `dotnet add package HotChocolate.AspNetCore --version 10.5.0`
+   1. `dotnet add GraphQL package HotChocolate.AspNetCore --version 10.5.0`
 1. Next we'll create our query root type and add a resolver that fetches all of our speakers.

     ```csharp